broofa/joos/README.md

     });

 ### joos.extendClass()
-joos.extendClass() allows you to add members to an existing class.
+joos.extendClass() allows you to enhance existing classes.
 This works for _any_ class, not just those created with joos.createClass.
 For example, to extend the native Array class:

     joos.extendClass({
       // Define Array.SOME_CONSTANT